ekomsSavior/project_nightshade/README.md

 **This tool is intended for:**
 - Penetration testing with explicit permission
-- Security research in controlled environments
+- Security research in controlled, owned and legal environments
 - Educational purposes in ethical hacking courses

 **the dev of this tool assumes no liability and is not responsible for any misuse or damage caused by this program.**